Starting Remote Profiling Session

 - Make sure that the profiled app is running on .NET Framework 4.0 or later.

-- Make sure that inbound connections to Remote Agent (by default, it uses port 9100) are not blocked by the firewall.
+- Make sure that inbound connections to Remote Agent are not blocked by the firewall.

 - On the local computer, start dotMemory as a standalone application.